karel-ferraa/os_wars/README.md

 This is the repository for the web developpment project.

-To see the webpage, you can for instance open a terminal, change directory into the directory of the project, then launch a local web server with
+To see the webpage, you can for instance open a terminal, change directory into the directory of the project, then, assuming you have python installed on your machine, you can launch a local web server with
 ```bash
 python -m http.server
 ```